polkadot-developers/substrate-developer-hub.github.io/docs/contracts/env-types.md

 }
 ```

-A full example of implementing this as a library is here: https://github.com/paritytech/ink-types-node-runtime.
+A full example of implementing this as a library can be found [here](https://github.com/paritytech/ink-types-node-runtime).

 ## Converting existing contracts